Jerrysuper123/pharmacy-pal/README.md

 ### Needs and pain points

-- For many citizens, self-care through pharmacy store has a norm, but they are not getting adequate services compared to clinics and hospitals.
+- For many citizens, self-care through pharmacy has become a norm, but they are not getting adequate services compared to clinics and hospitals.

-- Google's search result generate pure-pharmacy return, confusing for many.
-In fact, many times there is a drug store within 1 KM, but the search result returns a distance location.
+- Google's search results do not yield a pure-pharmacy list, confusing for many.
+In fact, many times there is a drug store within 1 KM, but the search result recommends a distance location.

 - With many people visiting pharmacies, some require symptom diagnosis and medication recommendation before meeting the pharmacist for a more fruitful discussion.

 - Many want to know the registered pharmacist in service before making the physical trips, rather than accepting cashiers' advices in store.

 ### User stories
-The user stories are based on the aforementioned pain points.
-Access the list [here](https://github.com/Jerrysuper123/pharmacy-pal/blob/main/READMESources/userStory.pdf).
+Based on the aforementioned pain points, access the user-story list [here](https://github.com/Jerrysuper123/pharmacy-pal/blob/main/READMESources/userStory.pdf).

 ### Features based on user story